Hi, I’m Valerio Barbera, software engineer, founder and CTO at Inspector.

 The last one is by far the most long-term solution, so I’ll show you how to do this below.

-Add Homestead’s CA to Trusted Certificates
+Add Homestead’s Certification Authority to Trusted Certificates in your browser

 These instructions are specific to Chrome, but adding a certificate to other browsers should just be a quick Google search away.